ashutoshmjain/gita/src/mathuraChap08.md

 ![](kuruKingdom.jpg)

+<sup>The [map](https://commons.wikimedia.org/wiki/File:EpicIndia.jpg) above (published under creative commons license at Wikimedia), shows the locations of Kingdoms mentioned in the Indian epics.
+Focus is on `Mahabharata`.
+Due credits to the publisher as per license.
+Names in Yellow were the main kingdoms.
+The river names are shown in blue, the mountains in purple and forests in green.
+You may need to enlarge the map to appreciate the extensive spread of populations, and complexity of the political landscape.</sup>

 `Kuru's` grandson King `Shantanu` currently ruled the place. `Maharishi` could have approached the king for help with herbs but they grew beyond his borders deep into kingdom of `Magadha` with capital in `Patliputra`.

 `Hastinapur` and `Patliputra` had ups and downs in the political relations.
 Thus, the (imaginary) trip had to be clandestine.
 Technically, `Rishies` were free to travel across state boundaries and `Maharishi` was not even a native of `Kuru-kingdom` because his `Ashrama` was on the western bank of `Yamuna` — a vast land infested with many `Rakshsa` lords.
 After his early days of warring with `Asuras` in this area, `Maharishi Parāśara` helped `Ugrasen` take the reins of a new small kingdom named `Sur Sena` (Good people's army).
 Thanks to the "fire-traps" of `Maharishi`, most of the rebellions either left the place or were living a subdued life under cover.